Accessibility in the Digital Age: A Primer on the ADA

 Businesses are required not to discriminate against applicants or employees with disabilities.
 Increasingly, businesses are being required to make sure that their internal digital resources are accessible to their employees with disabilities.
 This includes:

-The better companies can get at ensuring that people with disabilities who want to work, can through a combination of internal digital accessibility compliance and structures that allow for some flexibility in productivity, including part-time work.
+Larger companies with more resources are able to ensure that people with disabilities who want to work, can through a combination of internal digital accessibility compliance and structures that allow for some flexibility in productivity, including part-time work.

 As with most things when a company ensures documents, intranets, and other employee messaging platforms are accessible, it creates clearer communication for everyone.
 Things like good semantic structure, ordering of thoughts, proper use of headings in documents and pages, understandable language choices, etc. are all things we should be doing to benefit everyone.